Old West Side in Ann Arbor in Washtenaw County, Michigan — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1911.

-of West Washington Street and South Main Street, on the right when traveling west on West Washington Street.
+Location.
+42° 16.835′ N, 83° 44.928′ W. Marker is in Ann Arbor, Michigan, in Washtenaw County.
+It is in the Old West Side.
+It is at the intersection of West Washington Street and South Main Street, on the right when traveling west on West Washington Street.
 Touch for map.
 Marker is at or near this postal address: 126 S Main St, Ann Arbor MI 48104, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Dry Goods (here, next to this marker); Hardware (here, next to this marker); Business and Banking (within shouting distance of this marker); First National Building (within shouting distance of this marker); Germans In Ann Arbor (within shouting distance of this marker); The Staeblers and the Germania/American Hotel (within shouting distance of this marker); Germans on Ashley Street (within shouting distance of this marker); Three Generations of Metzgers on Washington Street (within shouting distance of this marker).
-Touch for a list and map of all markers in Ann Arbor.
+At least 8 other markers are within walking distance of this marker: Dry Goods (here, next to this marker); Hardware (here, next to this marker); Business and Banking (within shouting distance of this marker); First National Building (within shouting distance of this marker); Germans In Ann Arbor (within shouting distance of this marker); The Staeblers and the Germania/American Hotel (within shouting distance of this marker); Germans on Ashley Street

-Photographed By J.T.
+Photographed by J.T.
 Lambrou, September 3, 2021

 4. Eating and Drinking in Ann Arbor Marker